This name better reflects our wider inclusive employment activity, comprised of recruitment, diversity support and bespoke social impact projects.

 2020

-Read more news and get inspired by our successful people.
+Read more and get inspired.

 She served for 20 years in the Foreign and Commonwealth Office and has lived and worked in Brazil, Argentina and Germany.
 Joy also worked for many years in fashion retail where she recruited, trained and mentored sales managers, culminating in a successful business in Germany.

-Renée started working with AAI in February 2020 to support and advise on all aspects of organisational development, operational processes, and general business management.
-With a diversity of business experience, from running her own start-up business and an independent consultancy based in her native America, to a UK posting with an international corporation, Renée is happy to use her proven strategic, operational, change, and project management skills to further AAI’s vision of increasing social mobility, diversity, and inclusion in the workplace.
+With a diversity of business experience, from running her own start-up business and an independent consultancy based in her native America, to a UK posting with an international corporation, Renée uses her proven strategic, operational, change, and project management skills to further AAI’s vision of increasing social mobility, diversity, and inclusion in the workplace.